Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision

 \section{Discussion}

-Bacher et al. \cite{bacher2011identifying} present a grey-box modeling approach of building thermal dynamics, which excites the system with a pseudo-random binary sequence (PRBS).
-Although their parameter identification shows a good match between model and historical data, the performance in real-time control is unclear.
-One major drawback of this approach is that it is intrusive for occupied buildings and the controlled heat input may significantly compromise occupants' comfort, as \cite{aswani2011reducing} shows.
-Simplified \ac{SH} models extracted from historical data yielded sufficiently satisfactory results in emission reduction and maintaining comfort levels in our implementation.
-A probable explanation might be that the whole unit is heated with water-based ceiling panels, which have slower dynamics than forced air heating \cite{bacher2011identifying}.
-Another possible explanation for this is that the temperature is controlled within a small range.
+Overall, the presented results demonstrate that the controller operates with emission-aware \ac{MPC} as base strategy and can deviate from the optimal trajectory to provide flexibility upon request.
+In the experiments, simplified \ac{SH} models, which were extracted from historical data, yielded satisfactory results both in terms of emission reduction and maintaining thermal comfort.
+This might be attributed to the unit being heated with water-based ceiling panels, which have slower dynamics than forced air heating \cite{bacher2011identifying}.
+Additionally, the temperature is controlled within a small range.

-Apart from the presented quantitative assessment, qualitative assessment of thermal comfort by the occupants was also collected via online feedback form throughout the experiments \cite{exp_specs}.
-For \ac{DHW}, all feedback shows ``very satisfied''.
+Apart from the quantitative data, qualitative feedback on thermal comfort was also collected via an online feedback form during the experiments \cite{exp_specs}.
+For \ac{DHW}, all feedback indicated ``very satisfied''.
 As for the bedrooms, 37.5\% of the time, the occupants indicated slightly cool indoor temperature in the 7-scale rating (cold, cool, slightly cool, neutral, slightly warm, warm, hot) matching low comfort violations.
-For the rest of the time, occupants gave neutral opinions toward the indoor temperature.
-We experienced users' fatigue in responding to survey requests.
-Hence, the current survey is very limited.
+At other times, occupants expressed neutral opinions about the indoor temperature.
+We observed fatigue among users responding to survey requests, limiting the current survey.
 This suggests that the feedback strategy in the future needs to take a different form, especially for real-time control.
-As the bi-directional \ac{EV} was emulated, no assessment was collected in this regard.
+Since the bi-directional \ac{EV} was emulated, no feedback was gathered.

-The study is subject to at least two limitations.
-Firstly, the \ac{OCP} formulation in Eq. \eqref{eqn:gb1_optimization} does not account for uncertainties associated with forecast and model errors.
-Secondly, although the flexibility provision experiment shows comfort satisfaction without pronounced rebound effects, we cannot rule out the possibility when the maximum duration of flexibility provision is requested or when a \ac{DSO} requests flexibility with a different lead time.
-Future research includes examining more scenarios to assess the robustness of flexibility quantification and provision.
-Alternatively, probabilistic flexibility representation could be established to account for uncertainties.